flotiq/flotiq-docs/docs/API/content-type/deleting-co.md

 # Deleting content objects

-Deleting of the object is done as the soft delete.
-All items will be still in the database, but not accessible by the API.
-It can be restored directly in the database, by the system administrator, if you need to bring back the deleted object, you can contact us on <a href="mailto:hello@flotiq.com">hello@flotiq.com</a>, please include your email on which the account was created, content type name and object id in the email.

 !!! note
     You will need to use your `Application Read and write API KEY` to perform this action or `User API KEY` scoped to accept delete on the Content Type you wish to delete.